ExtasyHosting/HCK/README.md

 ### Compatibility
 * All HCK_ Cheats products require 64-bit Windows and Windows 7/8.1/10.
 * We recommend Windows 10 with build 1607 for better optimization.

+### Security Overview
+* ###### Unique Builds
+Every time the cheat is loaded, a completely unique build is generated just for you.
+Our proprietary Polyflower polymorphic technology hides from signature- and stack-based detections.
+* ###### Kernel Mode Driver
+We dont really use driver or usermode method like all other provider.
+Our bypass uses sophisticated techniques to obfuscate the cheat code in memory, making cheat code look like normal game data.
+Our bypass also uses advanced rootkit-like techniques to prevent driver detections.
+* ###### In Numbers
+We keep our slot limit low to keep it low-key.
+Like that we are able to choose people who will have access to HCK_.
+A lots of logs is read to make sure your client is still legit as they should be.